 And while we definitely need big, systemic solutions (read: ambitious action by government and corporations), part of changing the world is also changing the culture, creating the conditions for those bigger changes to be accepted.
 And culture?
 We make it, and we can change it.
 Remember when reusable grocery bags weren’t really a thing?
 Now they’re totally normal, if not the norm.
-Same with recycling, composting, ride sharing, and those corkscrew CFL bulbs.
+Same with recycling, composting, ride sharing, and super efficient light bulbs.

 But wait, you might say, I’m not sure this is for me.
 I eat meat/drive an SUV/work in oil and gas/fly my private jet to exotic destinations/[insert eco vice here], and I’ve never once chained myself to an old tree.
 I don’t know if I’d call myself an “environmentalist.”

 There’s a lot of guilt and shame and greener-than-thou rhetoric out there, but we all have our eco sins.
 We need to acknowledge that we’re up against seriously ingrained cultural norms, social pressures, discrimination, infrastructural limitations, economic considerations, evolutionary mind tricks, and more.
 There is no perfect environmentalist.
 (Not even Greta.)